VoiceTasker

 5. Implementation

-1. Google Maps API by using Google Play Services Library for loading maps on which will be placed specific markers
+We have implemented several modules, for offering the functionalities expected, such as:1.
+Google Maps API by using Google Play Services Library for loading maps on which will be placed specific markers

 2. Google End Points API for data storage